AndreasChristensen89/salary_struggle/README.md

 I decided to only have the user be able to have one character at a time.
 As the game is reasonably short and with the oppotunity to reach the leaderboard it would seem too messy to deal with multiple characters.

 ## Free and Premium
+Users can freely play the game until level three.
+At level one the users can only upgrade stats, at level two they can participate in the first interview.
+If they succeed this interview they will be level three, and this is where the views will redirect them.
+From there they will not be able to continue.
+If they want they can restart the character and play the same, but they will not be able to use the game once their character reaches level 3.
+They will receive a django message once this barrier is met.

 # Game
 ## Objective
+The player has 30 days to get a job, which is done by passing four interviews.
+The player needs to build up stats to increase the odds of passing the increasingly difficult interviews.
+The player have several locations to perform actions in

 ## Stats
+Intellect, charm, and coding are used in relation to interviews, but endurance is only used to measure energy needed for each task.
+Endurance is always subtracted from the energy costs.
+Player starts with 10000 in money, and can use money on items.
+Money can increase by working part time.
+Player starts on day 1, and finishes the latest on day 30.

 ## Locations

+### City
+- House - this is the player's home
+    - Practice: Increases charm, low payoff but risk free
+    - Study: 40 energy.
+Increase coding, low payoff but risk free
+    - Sleep: 40 energy.
+Replenishes energy, adds potential energy penalties, passes 1 day
+- Bar
+    - Drink: 40 energy.
+Increases charm by two, no risk, but gives 20 energy penalty due to hangover.
+Energy penalty cannot surpass 100.
+    - Converse: 40 energy.
+Increases charm by two, but risk of getting into argument which gives no reward
+- Cafe
+    - Study: 60 energy.
+Increases coding and intellect by 2, but runs the risk of meeting friends which gives half rewards
+- Agency
+    - Convince recruiter.
+The player has the choice of using intellect, charm, coding, or a combination of all to convince him to set the player up with an interview.
+The odds are skill-level to 20, if combination then all skills combined to 60.
+    - If the recruiter is convinced then action bar is removed, and from here the agency only serves as a place to access interviews.
+    - Accessing an interview takes 100 energy.
+    - Every time an interview is passed the dialogue changes, and another interview becomes available
+### Downtown
+- Store
+    - Here the player can purchase items to increases stats.
+Some items are permanent and can only be bought once.
+Others can be bought as many times as the player wishes.
+However, energy stats cannot surpass 200
+- Back Alley
+    - Fight: 60 energy.
+Odds are 50%.
+If the player wins endurance goes up with 3.
+If they lose energy is depleted and an energy penalty is 50 is applied.
+Energy penalty cannot surpass 100.
+    - Gamble: Odds are 1 to 2.
+If win then player gains 1500, but loses 1000 if not.
+- Call center
+    - Players can apply for a part time.
+This costs 60 energy.
+If charm is at least 20 they will get the job and from there on they can work.
+Work is 60 energy, and pay is 100 * their charm level.

 ## Interviews
 After the intro of the interviews the JavaScript code creates an ajax request that resets the energy of the character.